pelaxa/MMM-ImmichSlideShow/README.md

 ## Dependencies / Requirements

-This module requires no special dependencies besides a working <a href="https://immich.app/">Immich</a> instance.
+This module requires no special dependencies besides a working <a target="immich" href="https://immich.app/">Immich</a> instance.

 ## Operation